 After power up, the normal measurement display will appear near the top of the LCD display, in either metric or inch formats as determined by programming.
 Below this may appear up to 3 annunciator lights, if they have been so programmed.
-Near the bottom of the screen are 2 horizontal bar displays, which indicate the current positions of the electronic "zero" and "gain" controls.
+Near the bottom of the screen are 4 horizontal bar displays, which indicate the current positions of the electronic "zero" and "gain" controls for both A and B channels.
 Underneath this is displayed the station number, the column number, the currently selected part setup #, and the currently selected part description.
 If TIR mode has been selected, then this will be indicated in the upper right corner of the display.